karabonn/tentcity/README.md

 Rule #3 fuck around and find out
 Rule #4 dream big and make it real

-# Chapter 4: Notes from the Peanut Gallery
+# Chapter 4: Notes from the Peanut Gallery - real people, on google
-The barn next door can hold 7000 people
+' Awesome.
+The coolest place to be. ' - Nancy L.
+' Interesting history.
+Every tent is so cute. ' - Victoria O ' First time I got laid was in one of these tents and that was one of the greatest weeks of my life ' - Robert D, who has also left a google review of a cemetery in philly (with tombstone photo)

 # Questions
 Who owns this land?
 Who is it rented from